 1:1 Consults Help You Succeed at Reintroducing Food Allergens to Your Baby

 This blog barely touches the surface of reintroducing food allergens to your baby.
 You probably have a lot more questions...

 How soon can I introduce a new food after a “pass” of another food?

 How much food do I give my baby?

 What’s a “diaper fail”?

 We hear you.
 We’re here for you.
-And we’ve got a little more information on reintroduction here.
+And we’ve got a bit more information on reintroduction here.

-Sign up for a one-on-one consult today for guidance on a plan that works for your family.
+Sign up for a 1:1 consult today for guidance on a plan that works for your family.
 We’re so happy to announce that we’ve added more times for our international food allergy parents!